-A person's first thought upon landing in jail is often how to get out -- and fast.
-The usual way to do this is to "post bail."
+A person's first thought upon landing in jail is often how to get out—and fast.
+The usual way to do this is to post bail.

 Judges are responsible for setting bail.
 Because many people want to get out of jail immediately (instead of waiting for a day or longer to see a judge), most jails have standard bail schedules that specify bail amounts for common crimes.
 An arrested person can often get out of jail quickly by paying the amount set forth in the stationhouse bail schedule.

 Bailed-out suspects commonly must comply with "conditions of release."
 If a suspect violates a condition, a judge may revoke bail and order the suspect re-arrested and returned to jail.
 Some bail conditions, such as a requirement that a suspect "obey all laws," are common.
 Other conditions may reflect the crime for which a suspect was arrested.
-For example, a condition may order a domestic violence suspect not to contact the complaining witness.
+For example, a condition may order a domestic violence suspect not to contact the alleged victim.

 Bail can take any of the following forms:

-A bond that costs 10% of the bail amount may sound like a good deal compared to posting cash bail, but buying a bond may cost more in the long run.
+A bond that costs 10% of the bail amount might sound like a good deal compared to posting cash bail, but buying a bond may cost more in the long run.
 If the full amount of the bail is paid, it will be refunded (less a small administrative fee) when the case is over and all required appearances have been made.
-In contrast, a bond seller's fee is nonrefundable.
-In addition, the bond seller may require "collateral".
+In contrast, a bond seller's fee (that 10%) is nonrefundable.
+In addition, the bond seller may require "collateral."
 This means that the person who pays for the bail bond must also give the bond seller a financial interest in some of the person's valuable property.
 The bond seller can cash in on this interest if the suspect fails to appear in court.

 Sometimes people are released "on their own recognizance," or "O.R."
-A defendant released O.R. must simply sign a promise to show up in court and is not required to post bail.
+A defendant released on O.R. must simply sign a promise to show up in court and is not required to post bail.

 A defendant commonly requests release on his or her own recognizance at the first court appearance.
 If the judge denies the request, the defendant then asks for low bail.